-Prostate care diagnostic pathway
+Prostate cancer diagnostic pathway

 Diagnostic procedures for prostate cancer and a consultation with one of our specialists – all in one day.